jsiegenthaler/homebridge-samsungtvht/README.md

 ## Thanks to
-* All the people that documented the Samsung key code names
+* [samsung-remote](https://github.com/natalan/samsung-remote), the inspiration for this project

 * [homebridge-yamaha-avr](https://github.com/ACDR/homebridge-yamaha-avr)

 * https://openbase.io/js/homebridge-denon-tv/documentation

+* All the people that documented the Samsung key codes